 - Hot Sauce: If you like extra spicy, drizzle some hot sauce or your favorite chili sauce on top of the quesadilla to amp up the heat.

-Cheese Quesadillas are versatile and can be paired with various side dishes to create a delicious and well-balanced meal.
-Here are some popular side dishes that complement them:
+Cheese quesadillas are versatile and can be served as a main dish, side dish, snack, or appetizer.
+Here are some popular Southwestern-style dishes that pair well with them:

 Recipe FAQs: